 Native areas are very delicate as the plants have to struggle for every resource, the most important being water.
 Therefore, it is important to stay on designated paths and maintain trash vigilance in these areas, as even one person walking through a field can cause irreparable damage to the delicate plants, leading to erosion and the formation of deep gullies.

 UCCS has a diverse forest of trees including both coniferous and deciduos trees.
 There are many mature trees dating back decades as well as numerous young trees planted as part of the many campus construction projects and as replacement to dying or diseased trees.

 Trees on campus are assessed throughout the year to determine health, placement, and design viability.
 To assist with their over all health, trees are pruned and treated for diseases.
 Generally, if a tree is removed due to age or disease it is replaced during the next planting cycle, funding permitted.
-If there are changes to the requirments of the area where the tree once was, due to construction or design parameters, something other than a replacement tree may be subsituted including a different species of tree, lansdcaping or a building or road.
+If there are changes to the requirements of the area where the tree once was, due to construction or design parameters, something other than a replacement tree may be substituted including a different species of tree, landscaping or a building or road.